 We provide physical inventory support at the Command’s preferred interval (typically on a monthly basis).
 We prepare a physical inventory form from the current program property list (property book) and conduct a wall-to-wall physical inventory in conjunction with the government customer.
 We take note of any discrepancies with asset location, model number, serial number, or other unique identifier, and immediately update the property book at the completion of the inventory cycle.
 We report our findings to the Command immediately upon completion of the inventory cycle, highlighting any discrepancies or inventory anomalies.
 In the case of a missing asset, we conduct an investigation to determine its whereabouts using the asset’s paper trail and conduct a loss report if necessary.

 When assets become outdated, unsupportable, or are damaged to beyond economic repair (BER) status, AveningTech prepares disposition paperwork and executes delivery of unwanted assets to the Defense Reutilization Management Office (DRMO) or other disposition authority as directed by the Government customer.
 Our engineers track equipment warranty through the asset lifecycle to facilitate replacement and repair.
-As requested by our Governmentgovernment customers, we conduct cost/benefit analyses to provide recommendations on warranty renewal or cancellation based on any given asset’s status (age, level of repair, criticality, cost to replace, or other factor).
+As requested by our government customers, we conduct cost/benefit analyses to provide recommendations on warranty renewal or cancellation based on any given asset’s status (age, level of repair, criticality, cost to replace, or other factor).
 We renew, cancel, or allow expiration of warranty terms based on feedback from our customers.
 When the Command’s asset management or inventory control system features warranty tracking capability, we ensure that all warranty data is current for each asset in the property book.
 We are aware of approaching renewal deadlines and advise our customers when they are approaching.

-Our engineers work hand-in-hand with our Governmentgovernment customers to develop plans for upgrading or replacing certain infrastructure on a regular schedule (tech refresh).
+Our engineers work hand-in-hand with our government customers to develop plans for upgrading or replacing certain infrastructure on a regular schedule (tech refresh).
 We understand that maintaining outdated assets supporting infrastructure is costly to Government organizations.
 Antiquated technology leads to lagging performance and service delivery and difficulties with predicting energy and space consumption costs, which increases administrative overhead costs.
 To reduce maintenance costs of IT assets and reduce risk of costly failures, we help our customers look forward to the next generation(s) of infrastructure support with the specific goal of limiting the variation in computer make and model to streamline service center support, minimize hardware sparing cost, and facilitate the replacement process.

-To support tech refresh, our engineers identify availability of information assets, maintain data for the transition of old to new work stations, assist in disposition of legacy equipment, coordinate tasks with Service Provider, maintain data for the transition of old to new work stations, create ActiveDirectoryActive Directory records, and assist with the disposition process for equipment subject to tech refresh.
+To support tech refresh, our engineers identify availability of information assets, maintain data for the transition of old to new work stations, assist in disposition of legacy equipment, coordinate tasks with Service Provider, maintain data for the transition of old to new work stations, create Active Directory records, and assist with the disposition process for equipment subject to tech refresh.

 Subtask 5 – Telephone Control Officer (TCO) Support: